Featured | June 24, 2019

 And if image search doesn’t feature in your SEO strategy, get ready to amend it.

-Something that has been on our radar for a little while now is images and their correlation with Google, and now that the chatter on this particular topic is on the rise in our SEO and PPC communities we wanted to share what we’ve found because we have reason to believe they’re about to become increasingly more important to search engine optimisation.
+Something that has been on our radar for a little while now is images and their correlation with search engine Google, and now that the chatter on this particular topic is on the rise in our SEO and PPC communities we wanted to share what we’ve found because we have reason to believe they’re about to become increasingly more important to search engine optimisation.

 Imagery has always been important in paid media, especially Display Advertising or Shopping Ads, and with Google introducing more and more ad types to exploit with a focus on images (gallery ads for example), we’re already seeing hints that imagery is about to become more prevalent.